-Many are disappointed that annual Easter traditions won’t be the same under the current circumstances which is why we put together recipes of Easter treats to make for Easter brunch or lunch, along with activities for the entire family to join in on including an Easter egg scavenger hunt!
+Since any are disappointed that annual Easter traditions won’t be the same this year, we put together recipes of Easter treats to make for a delicious Easter brunch or lunch, along with activities for the entire family to join in on including an Easter egg scavenger hunt!

-Miss your extended family?
+Miss your extended family or friends?
 Have them join virtually on Zoom, FaceTime or any video call platform!

 FIRST, LET’S COOK!